will-craig/ai-knowledge-assistant/README.md

-Learning project to help dive into AI.
+Self learning project to help dive into the world of AI.
 A RAG pipeline; vector DB and LLM api.
 Plus some React + Next.js for practice.

-What this does:
+## What this does
 This is a RAG(Retrieval-Augmented Generation) app

 1) Lets you upload a number of pdf and word documents, with the upload api endpoint.